Ford Flex Insurance Rates

 Rates are averaged for all Ford Flex models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save around $130 per year just by shopping early and online
+- Drivers can save approximately $130 per year simply by shopping early and online

 Comparing rates is the best way to save on Ford Flex insurance rates, whether you are shopping for 2020 or 2013 Ford Flex costs.
 Use our free rate comparison tool below to find the best Ford Flex insurance rates in your area.